 Vitamin D plays a key role in your hair cycle, and vitamin D receptors appear to be important for hair growth.

-Animal models suggest vitamin D is crucial for the healthy development of the inner ear, which affects balance and coordination.
 Feelings of dizziness in human patients have been linked to lower serum vitamin D levels.*

 Data shows that overweight individuals tend to have lower levels of vitamin D.